List of International trucks: 9000i Series (1984–1999)

 The 9000i Series are heavy-duty semi-tractors.
-They were introduced in 1984 as an update of the TranStar 4200/4300, which they replaced.
+They were introduced in 1984 as an update of the TranStar 4200/4300, which they eventually replaced.
 The 4200/4300/9000i design remained largely unchanged from their introduction in 1970 until replaced by the new generation 9000i series in 1999.
 The 9000i were almost exclusively used as semi-tractors but a few straight trucks were built.

 They used an aluminum day-cab also used by the PayStar 5000 conventional and had a long rectangular hood.
 Most were set-forward front axle models but in 1989 a set-back front axle with a lower-profile hood was introduced.
 When used for long-distances an external "box" type sleeper could be fitted.

 The long hood and large grill area allowed the largest highway engines to be used.
 Caterpillar, Cummins, and Detroit Diesel engines were available with up to 480 hp.
 Fuller manual transmissions with 5 to 15-speeds were available.
 Single and tandem, rear axles were available.
 Gross vehicle weight ratings (total weight of the truck) could be up to 60,000 lb and up to 140,000 lb including trailers.